 All I²C Mini Modules are designed to operate at 5VDC.
-Using a convenient 4-Pin plug, devices can be daisy chained onto the I²C Bus, eliminating the need for soldering.
+Using a convenient 4-Pin plug, devices can be daisy-chained onto the I²C Bus, eliminating the need for soldering.
 Simply plug together the devices you need for your next automation application.
 Pull-up resistors are included with all Dcube master devices.
 If you are wiring in your own I²C port, on-board 4.7K jumper-selectable pull-up resistors are available for convenience purposes.
-All I²C Mini Modules include a I²C Cable.
+All I²C Mini Modules include an I²C Cable.

 What is the I2C Interface?

 The supplier of plug and play modular hardware using the I2C Interface connector standard.
 It allows you to chain together several devices on the I2C bus, and communicate to each device individually at high speed (subject to the limitations of I2C).
 The I2C Interface uses a standard 4-Pin I2C Input and I2C Output connector.
 These devices communicate on the power of 5V I2C data and provide 5V DC power through this connector.
 The advanced embedded devices use standard I2C communications for all data transport, which is supported by nearly every microcontroller in production today.
 The I2C Interface is strictly a 5V standard, which is ideal for transport across longer cables.
 The device Package always includes a 6″ (152mm) 4-conductor I2C cable.
 The I2C based Mini Modules always include a 3″ (76mm) 4-conductor I2C cable.
 Cables and connectors are available separately for designers who would like to include their own I2C Interface into their designs.

 Plug and Play Connectivity